fg-research/website/docs/_sources/blog/product/posts/lstm-ae-oil-price-anomaly-detection.md.txt

 <img class="blog-image" src=https://fg-research-blog.s3.eu-west-1.amazonaws.com/oil-price-anomaly-detection/results.png />

-*LSTM-AE reconstructions and anomaly score for WTI and Brent daily returns from 2019-08-02 to 2020-12-31.*
+<p class="blog-caption"> LSTM-AE reconstructions and anomaly score for WTI and Brent daily returns from 2019-08-02 to 2020-12-31.</p>

 We find that, as expected, the anomaly score exhibits the largest upward spikes on the 20<sup>th</sup> (anomaly score = 810,274), 21<sup>st</sup> (anomaly score = 64,522) and 22<sup>nd</sup> (anomaly score = 15,533) of April 2020.